jatamel/is601homeworksp2024/readme.md

 2. Create a git hub account
 3. Create a folder for projects
 4. Do a branch
-5. Merge locallt as well as on Github
+5. Merge locally as well as on Github
+6. test test test